disassembly/auto-sign/README.md

 # auto-sign
-This is a auto-sign script for bbs.mydigit.cn.
+This is an auto-sign script for bbs.mydigit.cn.
+Another is an auto-sign script for anywlan